HusterHope/husterhope.github.io/about/index.md

 ps.
 Comments are supported by [Livere](https://livere.com/).

 pps.
-If not noted, **all** articles in this site(leohope.com) is original.
-Please contact me before you use or reprint them and you're always welcome:)
+If not noted, **all** articles in this site are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 By the way, I've tried my best to be careful on every article I've written, but I'm a student now, so there **must** have some mistakes.
 If you occasionally find some of them, please contact me and I'll be very grateful for  that.